 Our Scoliosis Treatments

-When it comes to treatment, we can start with monitoring and observation, depending on how progressed it is.
-If your child’s bones are still growing, or if the scoliosis has progressed, braces may be the way to go.
+When it comes treating spinal deformities in Las Vegas, we can start with monitoring and observation, depending on how progressed it is.
+If your child’s bones are still growing, or if scoliosis has progressed, braces may be the way to go.
 What braces do is prevent the curve from further progression—it doesn’t cure or reverse the curve.
 Braces generally have to be worn day and night as the longer it’s worn, the more effective it is.
 They can be taken off once our back specialists determine that the bones have stopped growing.
 If the curve is relatively large and has progressed significantly, spinal fusion surgery is necessary.
 Therapy, shoe inserts, and exercise are other pain management options.